redrick/justicecz/README.md

 REQUIRED FIELDS (one of) -> `nazev` or `ico`

-Allowed values for `court` params in search hash:
+Allowed values for `soud` params in search hash:

 ```
 "MSPH" => Městský soud v Praze